nullhardware/nullhardware-website/_inprogress/idor-basics.md

   - '#webapps'
 mermaid: false
 ---
-In this blog post, we will explore the basics of insecure direct object reference (IDOR) vulnerabilities.
-IDOR vulnerabilities frequently place on the OWASP Top 10 classifed under Broken Access Control.
+Insecure direct object reference (IDOR) vulnerabilitiesfrequently place on the OWASP Top 10.
+IDOR vulnerability is fundamentally a broken access issue and as such is classifed by OWASP under Broken Access Control vulnerabilities.

+In this blog post, we discuss what IDOR vulnerabilities are and how they can be mitigated.

 ## What are IDOR Vulnerabilities?